praesongprasit/EventSiteTest/src/talks/nztechrally2025/nothing-new-under-the-sun.md

 <p>In this talk, Rachel will explore how psychology, biology, and music offer insights into how we can keep moving forward as leaders and practitioners in the tech world.</p>
 "
-featuredImage:
+featuredImage: /assets/images/talks/2025/nothing-new-under-the-sun.jpg
-featuredImageAlt:
+featuredImageAlt: "Rachel's picture with text: NZ Tech Rally.
+Nothing new under the sun; stability through change.
+A talk by Rachel Collingridge, Head of Engineering @ Totara"
-featuredImageType:
+featuredImageType: image/jpg
-featuredImageWidth:
+featuredImageWidth: 1280
-featuredImageHeight:
+featuredImageHeight: 720
 talkRecordingID:
 ---